Cardiac Perfusion Scan

 to 3 days.

 A cardiac perfusion scan measures the amount of blood in your heart

 muscle at rest and during exercise.
-Test results are usually available within 1

-The radioactive tracer is evenly distributed throughout
+- Normal if radioactive tracer is evenly distributed throughout

 your heart muscle.

-No areas of abnormal tracer absorption are
+- Abnormal if areas of abnormal tracer absorption are

-Some areas of heart muscle are not getting enough blood
+present.
+This means some areas of heart muscle are not getting enough blood

 (ischemia).
 This may mean that the heart has been damaged or that coronary artery